jneem/jekyll-now/_posts/tikz/merge.md

 ````

 Now what patch (call it `w`) could be put between `merged` and `future` to make
 everything commute?
-Well, from the patch between `mine` and `future`,
-you see that the shoes are preserved; that means that `w` has to keep the shoes line.
-Looking at the patch between `wife's` and `future`, the same logic implies that
-`w` has to keep the garbage line.
-Then the only possibility for `w` is
+The only possibility is

 ```tikz
 FILE (100, 0) merged